maggieK123/pythonwebsite/README.md

 # Project: pythonwebsite
 This is a website project I am working on.
-It creates accounts and logs users in.
+Currently, it has user registration and authentication.
 # How it is made
 Tech used: Python, HTML, Javascript, CSS